adlerviton/python-template/README.md

 # Simple Python Template for IDS706 fall 2023
-Python template to be used for GitHub codespaces
+Python template to be used to standardize tje base environment for GitHub codespace projects
 contains:

 * `Makefile`